emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 Figure 4 illustrates lead time distributions.
 Lead time for both products is around 19 days.
+Since warehouse is co-located with the manufacturing plant (transit time is 0 days), lead time is associated with the manufacturing process.

 | ![_config.yml]({{ site.baseurl }}/images/Multi-Period Inventory Planning with Stochastic Demand Using Python/lead_time_distribution.png) |
 |:--:|